The Huggetts (film series): Novelisations

 In addition to co-authoring the screenplays, Mabel and Denis Constanduros collaborated on novelisations of Here Come the Huggetts, Vote for Huggett and The Huggetts Abroad, all three 1949, published in hardcover by Sampson Low, Marston & Co., Ltd. Each features additional material (some that seems to have been in the original screenplays but subsequently cut) and expanded scenes.
-There was also a separate novelisation of Here Come the Huggetts released in 1948 as part of editor Eric Warman's magazine-paperback Book of the Film series, written by one of his staff novelisers under one of the mandated house psuedonyms, Warwick Mannon; this earlier, shorter novelization coincided with the initial release of the film and follows it very closely.
+There was also a separate novelisation of Here Come the Huggetts released in 1948 as part of editor Eric Warman's magazine-paperback Book of the Film series, written by one of his staff novelisers under one of the mandated house pseudonyms, Warwick Mannon; this earlier, shorter novelization coincided with the initial release of the film and follows it very closely.
 Finally, Book of the Film also published a novelisation of Holiday Camp by a different writer using another house name, Kit Pedlar, also coincident with the film’s release; it contains a long afterword about writing and making the film by Godfrey Winn, author of the original screenstory.